 The reason the city court will charge the DUI as a third offense rather than routing it to the Maricopa County Attorney’s Office for a felony DUI charge is because there is usually a proof problem or an issue with one of the prior DUI convictions.
 For example, if an individual has a DUI in Arizona and one in another state, the Arizona court does not know if they can get an accurate prior conviction packet from the other state.

 Additionally, if the judge in the prior DUI case didn’t properly read the guilty plea proceeding advisement, or the individual wasn’t told they could have an attorney which was waived in writing, there can be some serious flaws in the case.
 The city court would then have to fly someone from the other state in order to testify that a defendant has a valid prior conviction.
 As you can see, the whole process of including prior DUI convictions can become problematic for a city court.
-Therefore, a city court will try to charge it to a third offense DUI to see if they can get someone to plead guilty and serve 180 days in jail.
+Therefore, a prosecutor will try to charge it to a third offense DUI to see if they can get someone to plead guilty and serve 180 days in jail.

 If you or someone you know has a third DUI arrest you need to call our offices immediately.
 Our team is highly experienced and can assist you in obtaining the best possible outcome for your case.
 To get a Free Case Consultation, please call or email our offices.
 We are available 24 hours a day at (602) 307-0808.